Alignment methods (Part 2)

 At the end of today’s session, you

-- will be able to explain the most widely used algorithms for multiple sequence alignment
+- will be able to explain the most widely used algorithm for multiple sequence alignment

 3. Multiple sequence alignment